ariG23498/ariG23498.github.io/_posts/2020-04-11-Creating-a-static-website-in-minutes.md

 Enter `jekyll`.
 Jekyll is a static site generator.
 Its official documentation says, "You give it text written in your favourite markup language and it uses layouts to create a static website".

-You make an awesome website, where do you host it now? `Github-Pages` lets each individual `GitHub` user host a website for free. 🤑🤑🤑 I got you there at `free` didn't I?
+You make an awesome website, where do you host it now? `Github-Pages` lets each individual `GitHub` user host a website for free. 🤑🤑🤑 Got you at `free` didn't I?

 > I am assuming that you already have a GitHub account.
 If you don't, this [wiki page](https://www.wikihow.com/Create-an-Account-on-GitHub) can be of help.